 Designing vs. Decorating

-Although the terms ‘decorator’ and ‘designer’ are often used interchangeably, they are two very different professions.
-At Metric, we offer our Clients both of these services so it is important to explain the options that are available to you, so that together, we can best determine the type of service you require.
+The terms ‘decorator’ and ‘designer’ are often used interchangeably, even though they are two different professions.
+At Metric, we offer our Clients both of these services so we will explain the options that are available to you, so that together, we can best determine the type of service you require.

 Interior Design Consultants

-Both decorators and designers focus on creating an aesthetically pleasing space but our interior design consultants take this a step further by addressing the function of that space and how its inhabitants will live and work within it.
-Designers focus on the entire interior and exterior of a space, from where the walls will go, to what kind of flooring material will be used and the implications that flooring has in the space- durability, acoustics, life of the product, colour, etc. Due to the fact that Designers are educated and trained professionals, they will generally have higher hourly rates than Decorators.
+Decorators and designers both focus on creating an aesthetically pleasing space, and interior design consultants take this a step further by addressing the function of that space and how its inhabitants will live and work within it.
+Designers focus on the entire interior and exterior of a space, from where the walls will go, to what kind of flooring material will be used and the implications that flooring has in the space- durability, acoustics, life of the product, colour, etc. Due to designers being educated and trained differently, they will generally have higher hourly rates than decorators.

 Ideally, the designer will start on the project at the very beginning stages of the new build or renovation.
 First they will meet the end users of the space and attempt to understand how the space will be used.
 Interior design consultants apply the science of human behavior as well as human dimension as it relates to interior space to design a building or home that maximizes efficiency and functionality as well as creates a stylish, welcoming and beautiful environment.